ManishModak/bongocat-osu/README.md

+# Voice Enhanced Version - Additions

+This release includes new features and improvements on top of the original Bongo Cat for osu!:

+## 🎤 Voice Detection & Independent Mouth Movement
+- The cat's mouth opens when you speak, regardless of keyboard or mouse input.
+- Automatic detection and use of headphone microphones.
+- Smooth voice animation with noise reduction and signal amplification.

+## 📝 Original README

 # Description
 An osu!
 Bongo Cat overlay with smooth paw movement and simple skinning ability, written in C++.
 Originally created by [HamishDuncanson](https://github.com/HamishDuncanson).